The Nature of Civilization Table of Contents The Nature of Civilization Paul Rosenfels

 The failure of civilized men to recognize clear differences between warmth and the creative workmanship oflove, and between pride and the creative commitments of power, has the dual effect of devaluing human truth andright and imposing a weight of pseudo−importance on warmth and pride which is destructive of their simple andtranquil nature.
 Once truth and right have faded out of the picture, men proceed as if they did not exist.
 Thezestful pleasure of intense experiences of warmth is taken to be the entire architecture of love, and high levels ofthe enjoyment of pride are granted the status of personal power.
 Because of the semantic confusion about whatlove and power are, these concepts are much talked about but little analyzed as if they were obvious entitieswhich can safely be taken for granted.
 In this psychologically simplistic world, intense levels of fondness,affection, and friendliness mean love, and vigorous levels of possessiveness, protectiveness, and caring meanpersonal power.
 The essentially surface nature of warmth and pride reactions is not comprehensible under suchconditions.
 People automatically know what love is by what they feel, and what responsibility is by the moodengendered when they experience a caring attitude.
 Such a psychological system dooms men to live in a worldmuch too small to deal with human ignorance and immorality.

+The sharing of surface warmth and pride interactions brings contentment and happiness to the human scene.
+Itis an atmosphere much needed by children because they are unable to bear high levels of harmonious stress.
 When adults mistake fondness for the serious work of love, and caring for the serious process of takingresponsibility, they are reduced to the psychological position of children in that they are unprepared to give toothers when stressful elements enter human relationships.
 Love which has mostly a content of simple affectioncannot handle the stress introduced by hate, nor can responsibility which is mostly possessiveness handle thestress brought into being by anger.
 Yet if love is to be taken seriously in its function of offering guidance to thedevelopment of another person, it must be able to hate those rigidities and inadequacies in another which are abarrier to his development.
 This is not hatred for the whole person, but only for those defensive elements in hisnature which undermine the quality of life for him and block the communication of truth.
 Similarly, a responsibleperson needs to be able to experience anger toward weaknesses in another without losing the sense of constructivecommitment to his welfare.
 The person who is giving in this situation cannot allow his moral integrity to beundermined.

 Since mankind will never agree to give up the word love where simple affection is meant, or the sense ofresponsibility where simple caring is being experienced, it will be useful to speak of two dimensional love incontrast to three dimensional love, and similarly for power.
 Two dimensionality is surface, simple, restful, free ofstress, and complete in itself, and should not confer inner identity on the personality.
 Three dimensionality takesits being in harmonious stress, is in its nature incomplete, and utilizes the civilized human capacity for storingtruth and right.
 It is the only ultimate source of man's need for self−importance.

 Valuable as two dimensional experience is for the personality, it cannot be sent to do the work that requires ahigher form of self−preparation.
 The main source of ignorance and immorality in the civilized world is to befound in the excessive romantic and adventuresome haze which surrounds the serious aspects of humanrelationships.
 When men have allowed complacency and innocent naivete to shape their image of the world forthem, the emergence of challenging problems and obstacles has a chilling effect on the personality.
 Instead of aprior preparation for building the assets that will be required for meeting such challenges, the individual findshimself facing mysterious forces that appear only unknown and chaotic.
 It is too late, once trouble has come, tobegin to prepare for dealing with it.
 Staring into a fog gives no insights into anything, and the more the individualis exposed to such experiences, the nearer to exhaustion the personality finds itself.
 In the presence of exhaustion,the personality no longer deals with reality but is forced to find defenses against invasive anxiety and unsettlingdepersonalization.
 At this point abject helplessness and mindless recklessness take over.
 These states are notsubject to rational evaluation because they have an emergency function.
 A man does not have to prove his right tokeep his personality from disintegrating.
 The problem that he is solving is not one out in the world, but theinternal one generated by rising nameless fear and unanchored rage.
 No matter how many corrupt and violentprocesses are released by the presence of psychic exhaustion, the individual need never accept personalaccountability, because he can always plead self−defense.
 If there is no choice, truth and right cannot function.
+Because there is so much that is helpless and reckless in the civilized human scene, mankind is forced to adapt tothe presence of these phenomena, regarding them as inevitable aspects of human nature.

 If men are to keep truth and right in focus, and properly prepare themselves for three dimensional love andpower relationships, the compartment of their personalities which confers contentment and happiness needs to bevery fully developed.
 In quantitative terms, man needs far more tranquility and rest in his life than he does theserious confronting of major problems and obstacles.
 Each person must learn to recognize the signs andsymptoms of approaching exhaustion in himself and cut off the stress bearing process for the time being.
 Heneeds to avoid the helpless and reckless reactions which exhaustion brings.
 In their presence there can be nostorage of an ever increasing supply of human insights and skills.
 Even though pleasure and enjoyment occupy afar bigger space in the personality than serious psychological effort, it is quite possible for them to exist side byside without encroachment if the existence of compartments within the personality is understood.
 When eachcompartment is functioning in a healthy fashion, pleasure and enjoyment justify themselves by the fullness of theimmediate and concrete satisfaction that they bring.
 They are their own end, and once the gratifications have beenreached they are let go of, and leave no significant residue behind.
 The serious building of wisdom and strength,on the other hand, becomes imbedded in the inner identity of the self and can be counted on to be accessible to thepersonality whenever need for these assets emerges.
 The search for truth and right flows from yesterday intotomorrow.
 The life of contentment and happiness is just for today.

 When pleasure and enjoyment are happening they fill every cranny of the personality and are the means forfeeling at peace with life and at home with the self.
 When the personality turns toward its stress bearing functionsand accepts incompleteness, a different kind of relationship with the world must come into focus if the stress is toremain harmonious.
 It is impossible to grow if the individual remains firmly fixed in the same old humanattachments.
 An increasing capacity for wisdom and strength can only be sought harmoniously if there are thosewho need and want these human assets.
 New access to truth and right can only be offered to others who arethemselves open to the growth process, and this means finding individuals who are genuinely dissatisfied withsome aspects of their human condition.
 Growth implies a kind of death of part of the self, and sends the individualinto new territory which at first is at least touched by the unfamiliar and the strange.
 This dislocating effect canonly be handled by persons who can tolerate independence, and although people who grow side by side can helpeach other, this help is directed toward increasing the independence of each.
 They cannot accept permanentdependence of the kind that monolithic social forces require.
+In the search for a widening and deepening human world, a well developed life of psychic rest plays anecessary part.
+Since it is impossible to get serious with others out of a one sided need for this kind ofself−expression, the individual needs much human contact if he is to select those individuals who are receptive tothe best in himself.
+Well developed warmth and pride interactions socialize the personality.
+They are a kind of netwhich draws an undifferentiated collection of other personalities into surface focus, and it is from this aggregatethat the work of selection can go forward.

 The social system sets arbitrary limits on the independent warmth and pride interactions of civilized humanbeings.
 Society attempts to dictate the patterns in which people express surface affection and cooperation.
 Whenthe two dimensional nature of these interactions is misunderstood, they are endowed with an importance they donot have.
 Emotional openness toward other people becomes dangerous when it challenges society's image of thevarious socially dictated roles which people play.
 What is fitting and proper in the expression of warmth and prideis infiltrated with a maze of customs and conventions.
 The regulation of these experiences becomes part of theimage of what it is to be a man or a woman, what it is to be a father or mother, and what it is to live up to a careeridentity, among many other interactions.
 The net effect is to deprive the individual of independent access tocontentment and happiness.
 He accepts instruction from a social system as to the means of finding pleasure andenjoyment.
 He finds himself adapting to external forces in an area of experience which should have come to himout of his own inner resources.
 The disharmonious stress thus created is alien to simplicity and naturalness, andmust be covered by artificial embellishments.
 Zest levels are raised high by the pressured and driven pursuit ofsensuality and euphoria.
 Such experiences become a defense against depression but fail to bring the tranquilityand rest that the personality needs.
 The false search for self−importance in this area becomes a will−o−the−wispreceding always into the distance, and the only harvest the individual reaps is to feel cheated by the experienceswhich seemed to promise the most.

 When men undertake to find truth and right on their own, they must find a corresponding independence in theirwarmth and pride reactions.
 Without this access to a self−generated source of contentment and happiness, psychicexhaustion becomes inevitable.
 The more complexity the individual accepts in bearing harmonious stress and theincompleteness which goes with it, the more elemental simplicity he needs in his life of pleasure and enjoyment.
 As men pursue warmth and pride in an independent way, they find themselves in opposition to automatic socialroles in general.
 The aspect of this situation which raises the most havoc in growing personalities is the rejectionof sexual roles in particular.
-The most tyrannical of society's intrusions on the inner psychological life of man is to be found in the area of sexual and celebrative feeling and behavior.
+The most tyrannical of society's intrusions on the inner psychological life of man is to

+be found in the area of sexual and celebrative feeling and behavior.
 When a man seeks sexuality out ofpsychological processes which come naturally and honestly from his inner self, free from social programming, hefinds himself challenging a social superstructure which purports to protect and defend social stability itself, andespecially the stability of family life.
 Such a situation chills the capacity of men to contribute to social progress,making social stability a higher value than working toward bringing a better human world into existence for allmen.
 Sexual and celebrative difficulties are the Achilles heel of society.
 They are a hypersensitive area which,once disturbed, appears to threaten the downfall of those meanings and values which men have been taught tohold most dear.
 As the history of civilization unfolds, it becomes apparent to any objective observer that mankindis paying a heavy price in human suffering for this artificial version of stability.

 The control which society seeks to exercise over sex and celebration stems from its need to legislate the natureof sexual attraction and behavior.
 Man is aware of the natural attraction between the biologically mature male andfemale in the animal world.
 He has assigned this attractiveness to essentially surface characteristics in thecivilized world.
 This process starts with anatomical differences.
 Imprints are set up, starting early in life, creatinga strong awareness of gender contrast in the anatomy of the genitalia, in muscle definition, in breast structure, andother such areas.
 This is all reinforced by social role definition in which boys and girls are supposed to feel andact in contrasting ways.
 The male is assigned an assertive role, and the female a yielding one, but this contrast isestablished in surface ways such as the style of dress, choice of hobbies and careers, manner of using language,and ultimately contrasting adaptive functions in the building of family life.
 The sexual potency of the male ispromoted and protected by regarding women as sex objects whose sexual accessibility is guaranteed by socialcustom.
 This whole superstructure on which sexual attraction is built fails to reach the real mechanism of matedattraction which exists in nature.
 That attraction rests on the pairing of submission and dominance underconditions where the submission of one increases the dominance of the other, and vice versa, so that an impellingincompleteness comes into being which can only be overcome by the union of the two and the formation of adomain.
 This kind of inner identity does not rest on surface characteristics.
+In the civilized world inner identity is no longer tied to gender.
+Family influences establish character or inneridentity in the growing child.
+They operate in an impelling way over the long period of biological immaturity inwhich the child is influenced and trained by the character of the parents.
+He learns to react to the human world ina way that reinforces his sense of being an important person.
+He arrives at biological maturity with a wellestablished predilection toward submission or dominance in those human areas where these forces have meaningand value.
+Since the interaction between submission and dominance is the genuine triggering mechanism forsexuality, it becomes obvious that the existence of submissive men and dominant women creates a tremendousobstacle in the way of society's simplistic effort to enforce a mated mechanism based on surface characteristics.
+Society's answer to the problems thus created is to ignore the existence of inner identity.
+Man's failure torecognize and work with his real inner nature has undermined the building of a science of human nature.
+In hisavid search to be recognized as normal he has thrown away the psychological tools for maintaining and promotinghis mental health.

 Those individuals who throw off society's dictates concerning normality to pursue a more independent courseof self−development must find their own way in the area of sexual and celebrative experience, leaving theguidance provided by society's prohibitions and permissiveness behind.
 There is no way to grow without findingan expanding psychological world to live in, and an essential element in opening the self to a deeper and broaderworld is the ability to handle warmth and pride interactions.
 Intense warmth carries the potential of sexualization,and a lively pride is subject to celebrative overflow.
-Without the benefit of external social controls, the individualmust set his own limits on theses excesses, not by prohibition, but by making a genuine choice between real alternatives, and this choice is guided by his need to protect and develop his mental health.
-Without limits,warmth and pride cannot perform their function of keeping the surface of the world in focus in a contented andhappy way, free of unwanted stress and incompleteness.
-Sexual excitement is different from warmth, andcelebrative euphoria is different from pride.
-These elemental biological forces wipe out both awareness of whatothers are really like and the ability to cooperate with them.
-Sexuality sees only those imprints which are sexuallyexciting.
-Celebration ignores reality in a mindless fashion.
+Without the benefit of external social controls, the individualmust set his own limits on theses excesses, not by prohibition, but by making a genuine choice between real

+Because of society's channeling of the imprints which arouse sexuality and celebration, the individual isprotected from unwanted sexual and celebrative reactions in his two dimensional world of friendliness andhelpfulness.
+The trouble with this situation is that his pleasure and enjoyment compartment cannot expand outsidesociety's prescribed limits.
+When the embellishments imposed by society have brought him to fatigue andboredom, he lacks independent inner resources to discover novel sources of pleasure and enjoyment for himself.
 A growing individual must be able to challenge the false sense of personal importance which society engenders inhis life of psychic rest.
 Entirely on his own and out of himself, without reference to the standards of others, hemust be able to find beauty and goodness in simple things.
 An individual cannot be independent in the pursuit oftruth and right and dependent in the way he seeks tranquility of spirit without risking a quick and disablingexhaustion.
 When the individual is open to the zestful discovery of the rewards which come out of findingpleasure and enjoyment in ordinary things, he has the necessary tools for maintaining an independent course inlife.
 The ability to like and enjoy others on a surface basis uses magical and miraculous mechanisms.
 Theindividual accepts ordinariness in himself because he is able to appreciate the simple humanity of others.
 Becausehe is not in that compartment of himself which deals with serious human issues, he can manufacture out of thisown resources a recognition of the attractiveness of others.
 This is an intuitive and emotional process and does nothave to be justified rationally.
 Because it is magical in its completeness it confers inner contentment and a securesense of belonging in the world.
 There is a similar process in the miraculous quality of pride.
 The individualapproaches the commonplace with an anticipation of stimulating interaction.
 This anticipation itself brings ahappy mood, and because it excludes stress it produces a sense of the goodness of the world.
 In this place ofsecurity and freedom, the individual can be sure that he likes and enjoys himself.

 Independent access to sexual and celebrative experience is intimately involved in the independence of thepersonality in general, yet such independence imposes great burdens on the individual's self−awareness andself−control.
 If he is to leave society's artificial rigidities behind, he must move forward into an area which isclouded with obscurities.
 Pre−packaged systems of sexual and celebrative reactions have the effect of removingthese phenomena from the legitimate area of human study and experimentation, so that when an individual rejectssociety's rules as unrealistically dogmatic and arbitrary, he becomes vulnerable to an overwhelming exposure tothe unknown and chaotic in himself.
 This situation invites instant exhaustion, bringing helpless and recklessresponses which completely undermine the pursuit of self−knowledge and self−control.
+If sexual and celebrative overflow are not to be allowed to damage the fuller development of warmth and pridereactions, the individual must be at home with his sexual and celebrative self, thus permitting him to set his ownlimits on their place in his personality.
+The misunderstandings in this field are mainly concentrated in society'smonolithic insistence that any sexual phenomena which do not conform to nature's primitive patterns of matingare somehow abnormal and unhealthy.
+This model, which society defends as a way of reinforcing the stability offamily life, asks of men that they ignore the real differences between primitive and civilized mechanisms.

 There are important differences between primitive and civilized sexual and celebrative mechanisms.
 Theestablishment of masturbation as an ongoing aspect of life rests on the reality that civilized individuals havesexual capacity long before they are ready to engage in psychologically polarized courtship.
 In a similar way,celebrative capacities get expressed outside the mated mechanism in the form of self−induced celebration, orcockiness.
 Both sexuality and celebration are stimulated by civilized man's submission or dominance toward thelife process itself, and therefore commitment to the growth process provides a never ending arousal mechanismfor his biologically rooted sexual and celebrative capacities.
 Under primitive conditions, nature turns sex andcelebration on and off through biological mechanisms.
 Under civilized conditions, where monolithic social forcesare fully operating, an attempt is made through prohibitions and permissiveness to control these phenomena, butwhere the individual approaches the growth process independently, he must learn to channel these forcesaccording to the effect they have on the promotion and protection of his mental health.
 There is no necessarycontinuity in the sexual life of mated persons because of the non−sexual phases induced by the shared growthprocess.

 Since submission and dominance are no longer tied to gender in the civilized world, a situation exists wheremen of opposite polarity can experience strong courtship mechanisms in welcoming a deepening and broadeningrelationship.
 There is a potential for the same patterns in the relationship between women.
 This kind of matedpattern brings the possibility of sexual and celebrative reactions close to the surface.
 When monolithic socialcontrols are weakened by an increasing independence in the personality, the individual must deal with the latenthomosexuality which is an inherent part of the civilized condition.
 There is also a possibility of sharedmasturbatory and self−induced celebrative phenomena.
 These are not based on a serious courtship pattern, butrather are an overflow of immature sexual and celebrative capacity in childhood or early adolescence.
 Under theseconditions no psychic groundwork is laid for the triggering of sexual and celebrative mechanisms, but instead it isa case of sex speaking to sex, and similarly for celebration.
 Such sexuality has no harmonious place in thepersonality and is characteristically followed by shame.
 Shared automatic celebrative overflows arouse guilt andaccount for much of adolescent delinquency.
+Society's quarrel with homosexuality has its most important roots in the fear of the increasing independence ofthe individual in the development of an inner identity.
+As truth and right come more into focus, the whole pictureof social ignorance and immorality is threatened with exposure.
+This is taken to be a destructive influence onsocial stability in general and family life in particular.
+However, society avoids confrontation with this issue byrefusing to see homosexuality as a serious human resource.
+Instead it identifies homosexuality with the mutualmasturbatory patterns of childhood, and thus dismisses it as unhealthy and immature.

 It becomes apparent that if individuals of the same gender are to invest a growing capacity for love andresponsibility in their relationship, they must be equally free to expand their capacity for the sharing of simplewarmth and pride together.
 Without the psychic rest which comes from ordinary and natural affection andcooperation in simple things, serious relationships with others set goals which require more human insight andskill than exists in the relationship.
 Exhaustion comes quickly when individuals undertake to play God or assumea messianic role.
 The attempt to improve the quality of another person's life requires a full acceptance of theharmonious stress and sense of incompleteness which characterize the three dimensional compartment of thepersonality.
 There is no value in attempting to influence others to live a better life unless the growth process itselfis understood.
 Many individuals aspire to a sense of personal importance through giving to others, using theirdeepest love and strongest personal power capacities, only to find themselves up against overwhelming problemsand obstacles.
-Unless they can turn away in order to promote their own personal growth, the entire undertaking deteriorates into disharmony and undermines mental health.
-To protect themselves from this kind of disaster, menallow society to dictate the structure of those human relationships which are declared to be serious, such asinteractions within the family, career relationships, and various friendships with the proper kind of people.
-Suchattachments offer a safe level of warmth and pride interactions.
-The individual does not have to deal with anexpanding sense of affection and cooperation with others which brings the threat of a sexual and celebrativeoverflow.
+Unless they can turn away in order to promote their own personal growth, the entire undertaking

 If an individual is to be open to the beauty and goodness of others in a simple way without arbitraryrestrictions, there is no way to avoid dealing with sexual feeling and celebrative attitudes.
 The healthy way thiscan be handled lies in the acceptance of the difference between sexual feeling which feeds warmth, and actualsexual excitement which takes over the personality and overwhelms the capacity to hold the other individual infocus.
 Similarly, there is a marked difference between a euphoria which feeds pride and a celebrative releasewhich is independent of any need to deal with the real nature of another.
 Sexual excitement and celebrativerelease take place in a psychological fog in which these powerful biological forces are their own end.
 Nature isnot casual about these drives, for once set in motion, they are intended to reach their goal in the service of thesurvival of the species.
+In order to avoid the spreading out of sexual and celebrative drives, with their destructive effect on warmth andpride capacities, the independent individual needs to be at home with his sexual and celebrative nature.
+If he isrequired to regard his biological nature as an alien and troubling aspect of himself, he will attempt to set upprohibitions, and this pattern causes him to avoid situations where warmth and pride expand.
+Once he is aware ofhis sexuality as a fully accepted aspect of himself, all artificial barriers against masturbation disappear.
+There is asimilar mechanism at work in celebration, where self−induced celebration becomes a healthy outlet for this aspectof his biological self.
+When men are at peace with themselves in this way, they have the tools to build a reliableinner world, guaranteeing access to psychic rest.

+Sex and celebration are unique phenomena, and although they belong in the pleasure and enjoymentcompartment, they operate differently from simple warmth and pride.
+They do not keep the surface of the worldin focus, and they welcome the kind of stress which builds high levels of tension and energy.
+This can happenbecause a biological channel exists for the pleasurable discharge of tension in the sex act, and for the enjoyableemployment of heightened energy in taking possession of the individual's world.
+It is a case where incompletenessis accepted in order to expand the emotional involvement in the experience, but the channel for reachingcompleteness lies open in an unobstructed way.
 Sexual and celebrative capacity are the key to building adult psychological independence.
 They are forceswhich permit a high emotional investment in the self.
 In order to function in this way, they must remain in theirown pocket, feeding the individual's ability to like himself and enjoy himself, above and beyond any warmth andpride interactions which are occurring with others.
 Individuals who are entirely dependent on the warmth ofothers to feel warmth for themselves, or on the pride shared with others to feel pride in themselves, cannot acceptthe ordinariness and simplicity which characterize the pleasure and enjoyment compartment.
 Tranquility andspontaneity cannot be found without confidence in the individual's ability to find beauty and goodness in theworld out of the independent inner resources of the self.
 Without an ongoing and reliable source of pleasure andenjoyment in just being oneself, the individual must strive to prove that he is liked and enjoyed by others, and thispressure drives him into artificial embellishments, undermining the stress free completeness which is required forpsychological rest.

+The access to a full sensuality in masturbation through the ability to find flexible and enriched fantasy, and theaccess to a sense of vigor and aliveness in self−induced celebration through the ability to find an unrestrictedownership of oneself and one's world, are necessary elements for the expansion of independent warmth and pride.
+An independent access to sexuality acts like a catalyst for warmth, although it is not the same thing.
+Successfulsexuality deepens the individual's ability to feel out of his own resources.
+It warms the self, and as the individualturns from sexuality toward focused relationships with others, he is better prepared for high levels of zest in hisfeeling life.
+Similarly, the cockiness which comes from successful self−induced celebration provides a charge ofenergy, increasing the self−confidence level when the individual turns from the celebrative state toward focusedinteractions with others.
+Sex and celebration intimately interact together, and one feeds the other.
+When either isunderdeveloped the other suffers distortion, and their private and separate nature is undermined by overflow.
 Society attempts to impose external regulation on the individual's sexual and celebrative life out of its fear thatthese biological forces will follow undisciplined pathways, ending in corrupt and addicted patterns.
 As long asthese forces are regulated in this way, the individual will continue to lack the self−knowledge and self−controlwhich are necessary for the making of healthy independent choices between genuine alternatives.
 Society's needto discourage masturbatory and self−induced celebrative patterns really weakens the personality, but this can onlybe seen if the expansion of the warmth and pride life is taken seriously.
 The real truth is exactly opposite to theinfluence of society in these matters.
 The more successful masturbatory sensuality and self−induced celebrativevigor are, the more access the individual has to keeping them in their own pocket.
 When these experiences arehealthy and fulfilling, the individual can clearly see the difference between sexual fantasy and actual relationshipswith others, and the same applies to the playful quality of celebration.
 Satisfaction within the pocket builds astrong wall around it, whereas when either masturbation or internal cockiness are underdeveloped, there is anentirely inadequate barrier to the overflow.

 When masturbation fantasy stays well enucleated, its only goal is to build sensuality in such a way as toproduce an enriched and satisfying sexual experience.
 Its private nature reduces the influence of society's rulesconcerning patterns of sexual feeling, and similar mechanisms apply to celebration.
 It is an area where the latenthomosexuality of the civilized world tends to surface in an unbidden and unexpected way.
 The prohibition againstmasturbation serves as a barrier against unwanted patterns of sexual excitement.
 Many individuals are onlyconfident of their heterosexuality when they are expressing it in driven and promiscuous ways.
 If there are anyreal difficulties in heterosexual performance, the individual finds himself in a catastrophic situation which heidentifies as a staggering loss of sexual capacity.
 This all or none view of heterosexuality exposes its drivennature.
 The individual cannot independently evaluate his sexual troubles because he cannot look within himself tofind the sources of his sexual feeling.
 Without the inner development which masturbatory sexuality affords, theindividual remains a programmed sexual machine.
 This machine has the stamp of social approval, but theindividual is left on his own to make it work.
 A sudden and unwelcome influx of personal responsibility in apersonality deprived of independence in this area brings exposure to the unknown in an exhausting pattern andopens the door to helplessness and disabling depression.

-The path to healthy sexual excitement and celebrative aliveness lies through the psychologically matedmechanism in which submission and dominance intensify and invigorate each other.
-If this interaction is to takeplace within a fantasy and play acting pocket for the purpose of masturbation and self−induced celebration, itmust be able to make full use of romantic idealization and adventuresome possessiveness.
-This kind of opennessto pleasure and enjoyment utilizes methods which are magical and miraculous in their structure.
-To reach theproper stimulation the individual cannot simply follow imprints which are programmed into him by society, but must instead be guided by messages which are coming to him from his own experience with excitement andaliveness.
+must instead be guided by messages which are coming to him from his own experience with excitement andaliveness.
 When sexuality is guided by the imprinted designation of another person as a sex object, the fantasyand play elaboration which comes from submission and dominance lacks impact and fullness.
 This sexuality isconfined solely to the sex act itself and lacks the elaboration which the prior existence of courtship and matingprovide.
 Since the courtship phase which exists in nature has been taken over in civilized human beings by theneed to become a serious influence in the growth of another person, it can be seen that the accumulation of truthand right are essential elements in the mating process.
 The sense of self−importance needs to enter the fantasy andplay structure of masturbation and self−induced celebration for these experiences to reach a fully healthyexpression.
 It is not enough to be excited by a conventional image.
 The individual must be able to elaborateenriched fantasy and play which include a background of being important to the other person in a threedimensional way.
 This sense of union liberates simple, straightforward, and satisfying sexual and celebrativeexperiences which are not burdened by false meanings and values, but can bring pleasure and enjoyment for theirown sake, unalloyed by shame and guilt.

+The latent homosexuality of the civilized world does not stem from the childhood and early adolescenttendency toward sex play between individuals of the same gender.
+This kind of pattern does not tap the deepersensuality of the personality and is readily outgrown in individuals who accept society's dicta on sexual behavior.
 Below the surface of the mutual masturbatory phenomenon is brewing a much more powerful force, namely theattraction stimulated by polarized relationships between individuals of the same gender.
 In a world where womenare assigned arbitrary roles as either sex objects or as idolized madonna−mother images, the serious aspirationtoward mutual growth becomes invested in the relationships men make with each other.
 When men share anexpanding psychological world together, learning to bear harmonious stress and incompleteness for the sake ofbroadening and deepening their human capacities, their dependence on each other becomes very great, and theseattachments are highly prized by society provided that the partners do not fall in love with each other in theprocess.
 There is a sense of honest and courageous impact in such relationships.
 The partners find each other veryreal in contrast to the state of affairs between the sexes, in which men and women find each other mysterious andbeyond the range of rational understanding and reasonable control.
 Society's role playing puts men in one world,women in another, so that the sense of trust and familiarity which is so necessary in a shared growth process failsto develop.
 When men interact with men, and women with women, automaticity of psychological reactions isreduced, and there is less intimidation and seduction in the air.

 The prohibition of homosexual feelings and attitudes does considerable damage to the psychologicalindependence of the individual.
 No matter how firmly committed the individual may think he is to heterosexualbehavior, there can be no protection from the inner need to elaborate sensuality and aliveness once the personalityhas opened itself to the growth process.
 When the barrier against independent sex fantasy and self−inducedcelebrative play is no longer reliable, the individual is exposed to hidden aspects of himself.
 When thesetendencies meet his disapproval and condemnation, he has undermined his ability to like and enjoy himself as hereally is.
 Unless the individual has an ongoing and reliable source of affection for himself, regardless of thewarmth he is receiving from others, and a similarly consistent source of enjoying being himself, regardless ofpride interactions with others, there can be no sound basis for independence.
 The ability to like and enjoy life onone's own terms is an irreducible necessity for people who need to move into a deeper and broader human world.
+No one can give up old supports when new ones have not yet been found without this kind of self−sufficiency.
 The problem with conventionally structured warmth and pride capacities is that the individual is dependent onthe one particular human world in which he was reared and to which he has made his adult adaptations.
-Anyincrease in access to human truth and right which goes beyond the toleration point of a particular human environment makes adaptation difficult or impossible.
+Anyincrease in access to human truth and right which goes beyond the toleration point of a particular human

+environment makes adaptation difficult or impossible.
 Although there may be a great deal of gratification in hisstructured warmth and pride interactions, society sets rigid limits on their further expansion, lest latent andunwanted sexual and celebrative impulses overflow out of their inner pocket.
 Society's position is that suchoverflows must be prohibited, or at the very least kept secret and be received with shame and guilt.
 This situationdeprives the individual of one of the cardinal aspects of a full independent maturity, namely the ability to bringorder into sexual and celebrative phenomena out of his own resources, making choices based on self−interest andnot on prohibition.

 Society's decision to prohibit homosexuality weakens the independence of the individual in exploring anddeveloping his own sexual sensuality and celebrative aliveness.
 This loss of independence not only reduces hiscapacity to like and enjoy himself without external supports, but puts him in the position of regarding sex andcelebration as unknown and chaotic topics.
 They are put in the category of unexplored aspects of himself whoseexistence must be either ignored or denied.
 This means that the unbidden emergence of homosexual feeling,which surfaces when heterosexual patterns fail to maintain their emotional investment, or when there is a suddenincrease in warmth and pride interactions with others of the same gender, is regarded as a flooding force bothcontagious and dangerous.
 It is assumed that homosexual feeling means automatic overflow into sexualexcitement and sexual experience, thus threatening the individual's ability to keep his warmth and prideinteractions in focus.
 Men quite properly value the high level of simple pleasure and enjoyment they sharetogether, and under the influence of a prohibitionistic system they lack confidence that sexual feeling andcelebrative attitudes can be kept in their own pocket through the inner resources of the personality.
 It is a systemin which genuine sexual feeling automatically means at least the threat of promiscuity.
 Similarly celebrativeattitudes cannot be walled off, but flow into addiction or delinquent patterns.
 This lack of confidence in innerresources follows the model which society has set up for heterosexual relationships, in which prohibition is theonly reliable barrier to promiscuity.
 Male adequacy is equated with promiscuous impulses in a system wherewomen are classified as sex objects unworthy of being partners in the building of zestful pleasure and enjoymentrelationships.
 The only time mature men and women can safely make independently chosen relationships, withstrong bonds of comradeship without promiscuous implications, is when one or the other is recognized to behomosexual.

 The promiscuous implications of homosexual capacity are clearly apparent in the gay community.
 The wayhomosexuals meet others of their kind is too often dependent on street cruising or the use of gay bars and gaybaths as meeting places.
 When an individual comes out of the closet he gives up the false struggle to deny theexistence of feelings which he has often been familiar with for years, and faces the world with a new sense ofhonesty and courage in accepting his true self.
 This step exposes him to a raw impact from his sexual andcelebrative nature, but does not change the fact that he has been reared in a prohibitionistic society which has illprepared him to exercise the kind of internal controls required to protect mental health.
 The fear of conventionalmen that the recognition of the genuineness of homosexual tendencies will undermine the warmth and pride theyshare together appears confirmed by the promiscuous and addictive phenomena they see when they look at theaspects of homosexual life which are most visible.
 The only way that homosexuality can fulfill its promise ofproviding a base for a life which is more honest and courageous is to remain open to a higher level of growththrough the pursuit of human truth and integrity.
 The homosexual is in the position of being open to giving moreto others in human terms, but having not yet found the way.
 If he follows a growth course he accepts the status ofbeing a student of human nature, ready to recognize the inevitability of the failures which stem from his lack ofindependent development, but equally ready to learn from his mistakes.
-In such a psychological system theimportant part of life begins with adulthood, and the individual can begin to reject the delusion fostered by society that maturity consists of an automatic adaptation to the world that was here when he arrived.
+In such a psychological system theimportant part of life begins with adulthood, and the individual can begin to reject the delusion fostered by society

 The ability to have sexual experience with another of the same gender does not define what it is to be ahomosexual.
 Mere sexual experience is easily reached among persons who regard it as an isolated phenomenonnot anchored in the mating process.
 Under promiscuous conditions sexuality is regarded as just another source ofsensual pleasure, albeit a special and intense one, which requires no more psychic preparation than the existenceof sexual desire on both sides.
 Genuine homosexual capacity lies in the ability to fall in love with another of thesame gender.
 This means the giving of the whole self to another person in an atmosphere of complete trust andacceptance, finding beauty and goodness in each other without preestablished limits.
 This capacity enlarges thewarmth and pride they share together and makes possible the entrance of three dimensional love and powerexchanges which become a serious influence on the growth of both.
 Because such relationships are polarized theypermit the bearing of an incompleteness in each which is transformed into completeness by the union.
 It is thisaspect of mating which gives it its impelling force, and most individuals, no matter how far life has carried themaway from accepting inner identity and incompleteness in themselves, are still aware of a longing somewhere inthemselves for the presence of a true mate in their lives.
+Homosexuality at its best rests on this openness to the mating process, set free from monolithic socialinfluences which attempt to manipulate what should be inner psychological forces.
+A homosexual relationshipexists when the mating is recognized and welcomed and has no necessary connection with the sex act.
+Sexualitybelongs in the honeymoon−holiday phase of a relationship, rather than being the ongoing and regular aspect of amating which society has dictated for the institution of conventional marriage.
+Because sex and celebration do notsuccessfully mingle with either the development of warmth and pride or the serious effort to influencepsychological growth, this special aspect of experience must be isolated in its own place and time, and can onlybe welcomed if it does not interfere with the development of the sense of personal importance in each partner.
+When growth goals are strongly to the fore, the honeymoon−holiday phase may come infrequently, and there maybe circumstances where it does not occur at all.
+It is more characteristic of a true homosexual that he is able tokiss another in a non−ritualized way, and show other signs of spontaneous intimacy, than his sexual accessibility.
+This can be clearly seen when promiscuous homosexuals are used by individuals who regard themselves asthoroughly heterosexual for sexual purposes.
+Such conventional persons are willing to be brought to orgasm, butreject any evidence of affection.
+In situations where men live in their own communities, such as in military life orin prisons, open spontaneous intimacy proves more disturbing to the community than the sex act carried out indark corners.

 It is easy to believe that permissiveness in sexual and celebrative behavior increases the independence of thepersonality, but this is only true where the personality succeeds in keeping sexual fantasy and celebrative play intheir own pocket.
 Honesty and courage about the impulses to live in a permissive world often start with a greatsense of liberation, as if the individual stands at the brink of expanding into a new and better life, and this state ofaffairs can be accepted as a pubescent experience.
 However if promiscuity and addiction become equated with theright to be a sexual and celebrative person, the entire fabric of psychic growth in interpersonal relationships isthreatened.
 Under such conditions the simplicity which is so necessary for tranquility and spontaneity cannotdevelop, and the surface architecture of the individual's world goes out of focus in favor of imprints which bringsexual and celebrative arousal.
 Free floating stress invades a psychic compartment where rest is needed, and thepersonality loses its ability to bear harmonious stress and accept incompleteness in the forming of seriousrelationships.
 Such patterns are destructive of the real nature of psychic independence.
 The independence involved in avowing one's homosexuality is the mere beginning of a long journey, andnothing in the individual's prior experience with a monolithic society has prepared him for this undertaking.
-It is a frequent occurrence that the sense of inner identity is no better developed in the homosexual than it is in thepopulation as a whole.
+It is a

+frequent occurrence that the sense of inner identity is no better developed in the homosexual than it is in thepopulation as a whole.
 Faced with psychic exhaustion when real human problems and obstacles cannot be ignoredor sidetracked, the homosexual turns toward the same false patterns of identity which society encourages.
 Careerbecomes the carrier of a degree of personal importance it cannot sustain, and embellishments of the life ofpleasure and enjoyment bring stress where it does not belong.
 Many homosexuals regard their sexual status as avisitation from fate which has nothing to do with greater access to psychological growth.
 They do not ask societyfor respect but only for tolerance.
 Since the espousal of homosexuality is not seen by them as a genuine choice, ittakes on the character of an affliction to which they must adapt.
 To be proud of being gay under suchcircumstances is a psychological impossibility.
 The homosexual world which is visible to conventionalindividuals is nothing but the tip of the iceberg.
 There is a kind of working agreement between the visible part andsociety.
 The one asks for tolerance, the other offers condescending interest and some measure of acceptance,provided that homosexuality itself need not be taken seriously.

 A true mating between individuals who join their capacity to seek and store human truth and right togethercannot imitate society's image of heterosexual marriage.
 The heart of a relationship between two persons whoencourage growth on both sides lies in the ability of such relationships to use mutual dependence to increase theindependence of each partner.
 Such a relationship remains fresh, stimulating, and alive because it is based onwhat is best in each.
 The attachment between partners expands when their inner importance grows as a result oftheir influence on each other.
 This is the only sound basis for the permanence and loyalty which lovers seek.
 It isa relationship which allows each to be completely himself and different from his partner with unalloyed trust onboth sides.
 Since society chooses to ignore the genuine psychological basis for mating in favor of the programmedpatterns of institutionalized marriage, individuals find themselves approaching courtship without havingdeveloped the psychological tools they need to guide them through its troubled territory.
 It is a common mistaketo think that since the drive toward mating is so strong that common sense will reveal to people what it is.
 Instead,the forms that are involved must be discovered by the lovers themselves.
 There is a tremendous gap between thedesire for mating and its successful accomplishment.
 Under the influence of being in love, partners ascribe acontinuity and integrity to their relationship which turns out to have inadequate supports, coming as it does froman overemphasis on the romantic and adventuresome spirit.
 When genuine problems and obstacles emerge,calling for growth on both sides, the impact is crushing, and yesterday's idyllic world of charm and ingratiationjoins the limbo of forgotten things.